-Playing in the water can be tons of fun, but outside of bathtime, not all kids enjoy the
+Playing in the water is plenty of fun!
+However, outside of bathtime, some kids are not a fan.

 Get In There With Them

 A fear of water is common.
 So for parents, it’s important to tackle this fear early on to help kids love the pool later in life.
 According to the Canadian Red Cross, parents must lead by example.
 Parents should not:

 Swimming together should be fun, not worrisome.
 Children need to experience the water to overcome their fears.
 Keeping them out of the water only delays the inevitable.
 As a parent, you should be there for your child and help them during this important milestone.